ArcherMincho/ReactNative-HangoutApp/README.md

 <img src="pictures/ModularArchitecture.png" alt="ModularArchitecture" width="90%"/>

 ## Implemented Interfaces
-The app's interfaces are related to the 7 system modules as shown above.
+The app's interfaces are related to the 7 system modules, as shown in the picture above.

 The UIs of these interfaces were designed by my friend, Yiqian Wu (yiqian@chalmers.se).

 ### Restaurant Discovery & Restaurant's Home Page